BRichli/RNACompare/README.md

  2. Create a new subdirectory.
  3. Fill it with `.cm` files.

- All `.cm` files in the same subdirectory will be assumed to belong to the same RNA family.
+ All `.cm` files in the same subdirectory will be assumed to belong to the same RNA clan.

  ## Directory structure
  ```